Dental Implants Arlington Heights

 Missing All Teeth

 Are you missing an entire arch or all of your teeth?
 Gaps in your mouth can make it difficult to complete daily tasks like eating and speaking, impacting your overall quality of life.
 That’s why our team of professionals at Costello & DeHart Dental Excellence offers the latest tooth replacement solution, implant dentures.
-We restore the entire structure of your missing teeth so they feel, look, and function nearly identically to your natural teeth.
+We restore the entire structure of your missing teeth so that they feel, look, and function nearly identically to your natural teeth.
 To learn if you’re a good candidate for the procedure, be sure to schedule a consultation today!

 Learn More About Implant Dentures